 What is a supplement?

 Before you can decide which supplement would best suit your horse, it is important to first understand what is meant by the term “supplement.”
 A supplement is defined as, “something that completes or enhances something else when added to it.”
-Therefore, any supplement you add should improve or complete your horses’ diet.
+Therefore, any supplement you add should improve or complete your horses’ diet and is known as complementary feed.
 There is no doubt that a correct program of supplementation can improve performance (often dramatically), prevent injury or illness, and speed recovery times after intense effort.
 When nutrients are used in this sense they are often referred to as nutraceuticals.
 Conversely, a diet which is over supplemented can have just as dramatic ill-effects on a horse’s performance, and even affect its general health and well-being.

 Nutritionally balanced diets